TropicSnowJPR/Pokeapi/README.md

 ## Extra information

-This project is a small project to learn how to use java so it will not be retained!
+This project is a small project for me to learn how to use java so it will not be retained!